 An acquaintance broke up with a man she had been seeing for five years.
 She thought the relationship would end with a proposal.
 Even though he told her many times that he wasn’t the marrying type and didn’t see a family in his future, she kept hoping.
 Sometimes, we trip this way.
 We stroll on the sidelines of arrogance without realizing it.
 Somewhere in the back of our minds is the notion that our love is so awesome and we’ve got it going on to such a degree, that not only will we make a person totally change their minds, we’re going to make them change their hearts.
-It’s a noble cause, but one that can easily undermine our faith and do a serious number on our self-esteem.
+It seems like a noble cause, but one that can easily undermine our faith and do a serious number on our self-esteem.

 Jesus Christ said in John 3:16(NLT), “For God loved the world so much that he gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.”
-Heavenly Father has demonstrated the depth of His love by giving His only begotten Son, Jesus Christ, to die for us on the cross of Calvary.
+Heavenly Father has demonstrated the depth of His love by giving His only begotten Son, Jesus Christ, to die for us on the Cross of Calvary.
 He gave the gift of His Son’s life so that we would have the opportunity to live an eternity with Him.
 It will take an eternity for God to show us how much He loves us.
-Yet, it cannot be lost on us that with this enormous love that He bestows on each of us, He will never make us love Him back.
+Yet, it cannot be lost on any individual that with this enormous love that God bestows on each of us, He will never make us love Him back.

 Our Heavenly Father shows us by example how love behaves.
 It doesn’t force, coerce, manipulate, shove, or push.
 Love is a magnet that ultimately attracts its match.
 This is one of the reasons that God wants us to be patient as we grow in a fully mature, Christ-kind of love.
 He knows that when we put this high-quality goodness out there, it’s coming back to us in greater quantity and quality.
 Jesus Christ cosigned this in Luke 6:38 when he said that what we put out there determines what we get back.